To participate, residents must fill out the form linked below.

 September 27, 2025: Tree Pick-Up Event

-A tree pick-up event will take place on Saturday from 9 a.m. to 12 p.m. with food, music, educational booths, and opportunities to connect with neighbors and program staff.
+A tree pick-up event will take place on Saturday from 9 a.m. to 12 p.m. at Longmont High School’s north parking lot (1040 Sunset St.) with Las Palmera’s breakfast burritos, educational booths, and opportunities to connect with neighbors and program staff.

 If residents are unable to pick up or plant their tree, support will be provided.

-Participation awards will be distributed to all participants to support the care of their newly planted tree!
+Participation awards and free mulch will be distributed to all participants to support the care of their newly planted tree!

 Ongoing Tree Care Support